 Note: This Pre-Design Checklist shall be discussed at the Initial Meeting.

-Federal or other Grant Funding: The Using Agency has notified DFMS and the Architect-Engineer as to the entity required for federal or other review of the Project.
-If the Architect-Engineer has contacted the reviewing entity then documentation of the meeting is required in the submittal.
+Federal or other Grant Funding: University (Sponsor Programs) has notified DFMS Project Management and the Architect-Engineer as to the entity required for federal or other review of the Project.
+If the Architect-Engineer has contacted the reviewing entity, then documentation of the meeting is required in the submittal.

 Initial Project Meeting: The initial project meeting, scheduled by the Project Manager and conducted/documented by the Architect-Engineer, has been held.
 Documentation of the meeting has distributed to all attendees.

-Phase A Commissioning Meeting: This meeting has been scheduled, conducted and documented by Commissioning Authority.
+Phase A Commissioning Meeting: This meeting has been scheduled, conducted, and documented by Commissioning Authority.
 Documentation of the meeting has been distributed to all attendees.

 Project Directory: The Project Directory has been prepared and distributed.